 Foreword from the author: This essay contains large Christmas spoilers, and may offend

 some people with deeply held theistic beliefs.
-I recommend that you
+If this is you, I recommend that you

-stop reading it now, and if you read it anyway and are offended, then
+stop reading now, and if you read it anyway and are offended, then

 please do not complain.

 I was two months shy of ten when I learned the truth about Santa Claus.